sequrity-ai/sequrity-api/docs/control/reference/rest_api/headers/security_policy.md

 |------|----------|---------|
 | `boolean` | No | `false` |

-When enabled, security policies are auto-generated based on the user query.
-The `codes` field can contain natural language instructions when this is enabled.
+Whether to auto-generate policies based on tool metadata and natural language descriptions.

 ### `fail_fast`